majidSeo/visual-pakistan/README.md

 # visual-pakistan
-https://visualpakistan.com/ is a website created through Technofies, aimed at celebrating the scenic and cultural diversity of Pakistan.
+<a href="https://visualpakistan.com">visual pakistan</a> is a website created through Technofies, aimed at celebrating
+the scenic and cultural diversity of Pakistan.
 It provides an extensive guide to various cities and towns, highlighting local attractions, accommodation, dining options, and businesses.
 The site serves as a valuable resource for both tourists and local residents looking for travel